laravel/docs/cache.md

         // Lock acquired for 10 seconds and automatically released...
     });

 If the lock is not available at the moment you request it, you may instruct Laravel to wait for a specified number of seconds.
-If the lock can not be acquired within the specified time limit, an `Illuminate\Contracts\Cache\LockTimeoutException` will be thrown:
+If the lock cannot be acquired within the specified time limit, an `Illuminate\Contracts\Cache\LockTimeoutException` will be thrown:

     use Illuminate\Contracts\Cache\LockTimeoutException;